Ajatt-Tools/mpvacious/README.md

 If the show is hard-subbed, you can use [Tesseract](https://github.com/tesseract-ocr/tesseract) or [ShareX](https://getsharex.com/) OCR to add text to the card.

+### Secondary subtitles

+If you want to add a translation to your cards and you have the subtitles in that language, you can add them as secondary subtitles using `--secondary-sid=<sid>`.
+`sid` being the track identifier for the subtitle.

 ### Other tools

 If you don't like the default Yomichan Search tool, try: